 Students enrolled in the MS degree in Chemistry, the MS degree in Biochemistry and the Accelerated BS/MS Biochemistry (Medicinal Chemistry) degree are not guaranteed financial support, unless explicitly outlined in the offer letter.
 Financial support is possible, but is contingent on approval from the student's Research Advisor.
-Students in MS programs are not eligible for TA positions per guidelines set by the College of Liberal Arts and Sciences.
+Students in MS programs are not eligible for TA positions per guidelines set by The College of Liberal Arts and Sciences.
+Information regarding tuition costs can be found at https://students.asu.edu/tuitionandbilling.
+Students may also be eligible for financialaid.